sfc-gh-DShaw98/SageMaker-to-Snowflake-Batch-Inference-Lab/lab_instructions/azureml.md

 -- Verify configuration
 DESC USER mlops_user;
 ```
+📝 **Note:** Don't run these SQL commands now - wait for the notebook to guide you through the process.

 ### Step 5: Create Inference Data Table (Skip if Phase 1 Setup completed)
 ```sql